TimeCrypt/timecrypt/README.md

 mvn install
 ```

-If your system does not support AES-NI you can disable it during build with the profile switch (`-P \!aesni-native`) e.g.:
+If your system does not support AES-NI you can disable it during build with the profile switch (`-P!aesni-native`) e.g.:

 ```
 mvn package -P \!aesni-native